 San Thome Cathedral, Mylapore, Chennai (Madras), India.

-Blood Libel: This tableau of St. Thomas and his alleged Hindu assassin was built in the San Thome Cathedral crypt after the publication of Ishwar Sharan’s book exposing the myth in 1995.
+Blood Libel: This diorama of St. Thomas and his alleged Hindu assassin was built in the San Thome Cathedral crypt after the publication of Ishwar Sharan’s book exposing the myth in 1995.
 Its objective is to malign the Hindu community with the accusation of the murder of St. Thomas on a hilltop in south Chennai (Madras).

-The fake tomb of St. Thomas in San Thome Cathedral Basilica, Mylapore, Chennai (Madras), India.
+The fake tomb of St. Thomas in San Thome Cathedral Basilica, Mylapore, Chennai.

 As the Roman Catholic Church (including the Syro-Malabar Catholic Church) claims that a Christian apostle and saint, Judas Didymus Thomas, was martyred in India, it also claims India as part of its religious—read political—patrimony.